Hilda Martindale: Career and activism

-In 1901 she became a factory inspector with the Home Office.
+In 1901, she became a factory inspector with the Home Office.
 She was one of Britain's first female factory inspectors.
 In 1903 she wrote an important report about lead poisoning in brickworks.
 In 1904 she and her mother attended the International Congress of Women in Berlin.
-By 1914 she had become a Senior Lady Inspector.
-In 1918 she was a recipient of one of the 1918 Birthday Honours; specifically, she was made an Officer of the Order of the British Empire (OBE).
+By 1914, she had become a Senior Lady Inspector.
+In 1918, she was a recipient of one of the 1918 Birthday Honours; specifically, she was made an Officer of the Order of the British Empire (OBE).
+She became a Commander of the same Order (CBE) in the 1935 Birthday Honours.

-In 1925 she became Deputy Chief Inspector of Factories.
-In 1933 she joined the Treasury, and she retired at age 65 in 1937.
+In 1925, she became Deputy Chief Inspector of Factories.
+In 1933, she joined the Treasury, and she retired at age 65 in 1937.
 She had been one of the first women to reach the higher levels of the Civil Service.
 She was a member of the Whitley Council Committee on the Women's Question, and as such she argued in favour of women's right to choose whether or not to leave their jobs if they got married, as well as in favour of equal pay.